U1320100568/note/JS_Library/CKEditor.md

 ### 範例：

-> put the ckeditor folder into public folder
+> put the folder of altered ckeditor.js into public folder
 >

 ```js